nixn/pdns-etcd3/doc/ETCD-structure.md

     * `com.example/www-2/A` => `=7` (when the option `ip-prefix` is set to something like `1.2.3.`)
     * `com.example/NS#1` => `="ns1"` (still utilizing the automatic zone appending)

+**WARNING:**<br>
+Please do NOT use the simple plain string syntax (first case), when your data does not begin with an alphanumeric character, which is not used yet as a marker.
+It could be the case in the future (for new features), so be safe and protect your data with the backquote marker (second case).<br>
+**The data version will not increase its major number on such changes due to this warning** (albeit it would semantically be needed).

 (All markers do not accept whitespace before them, they would be read as plain strings then.)

-Not all records are implemented, thus are not object-supported.
+Not all records are implemented, thus are not (object-)supported.
 But the list shall be ever-growing.
 For the other types there is always the possibility to store them as plain strings.<br>
 If a record content is given as an object, but is not supported by the program, it is warned about and ignored.
 (TODO unsupported entries with values starting with markers like `{` or `=`)